sandrum/Metrics/README.md

 Alternatively, after building the JAR file, a developer can also copy the jar file to a folder in the project they want to use it in.
 The POM.xml file can be updated to reflect the local JAR availability.
-The example below moved the JAR file to a file directly at the project root called "lib".:
+For the example below, the jar file was manually re-located to a directory at the project root called "lib".:
 ```
 <dependency>
     <groupId>com.ivansanchez</groupId>